SSN vs ITIN — What Immigrants Need to Know for Taxes

 What an ITIN cannot do:

 An ITIN is not a work authorization document.
-It cannot be used to verify employment eligibility or to obtain a Social Security card.
-It does not establish immigration status or authorize a person to work in the United States.
-It does not entitle the holder to Social Security benefits, the Earned Income Tax Credit in most circumstances, or other benefits reserved for those with valid SSNs.
+It cannot be used to verify employment eligibility, obtain a Social Security card, or establish immigration status.
+It does not entitle the holder to Social Security benefits or the Earned Income Tax Credit in most circumstances.

 A Critical Point: Everyone With U.S. Income May Have a Tax Obligation

-One of the most important things for immigrants to understand about the U.S. tax system is this: your obligation to pay taxes in the United States is based on your income, not on your immigration status or documentation.
+Your obligation to pay taxes is based on your income — not your immigration status or documentation.

-Many immigrants believe — incorrectly — that if they do not have a Social Security Number, or if they are undocumented, they do not need to pay taxes.
-In fact, the IRS requires anyone with income above certain thresholds to file a tax return and pay applicable taxes, regardless of immigration status.
+Many immigrants believe incorrectly that without a Social Security Number, or without documentation, they do not need to pay taxes.
+In fact, the IRS requires anyone with income above certain thresholds to file a return and pay applicable taxes, regardless of immigration status.

 The IRS and immigration authorities are separate agencies.
 The IRS’s role is tax collection, not immigration enforcement.
-Filing a tax return with the IRS does not trigger immigration consequences.
+Filing a tax return does not trigger immigration consequences.
 In fact, filing taxes often creates a documented record of presence and compliance that can support immigration applications.

 How to Apply for a Social Security Number